-ACADEMIC PROBATION
+Academic Probation

 Each student is to strive for success in all fields at St. Frances Cabrini School.
 A student whose academic performance indicates serious deficiencies may be placed on academic probation.
 Academic probation is for students who can learn, but choose not to learn.
 Students on academic probation will be placed on an improvement plan.

 Academic probation occurs in the event that a student does not perform well academically, wishing to participate in extra-curricular activities.
-If a student goes below the requiredthe required grade point average in academics or behavior, he or she will be placed on probation and limited from participating in school clubs, student council, and athletic team events.
+If a student goes below the required grade point average in academics or behavior, he or she will be placed on probation and limited from participating in school clubs and athletic team events.

 First and foremost, a student must see academics and behavior as the first priority.
-During the time which a student is placed on probation, he or she may have to arrive at school early to meet with a teacher, report to the Learning Center during recess, and/or attend afterschool tutoring.
-If he or she cannot bring the grade up to the standard expected, a student can be dismissed from the club, student council, or team.
-When a student is dismissed from the activities, he or she may not be called on to represent the club, team, or school in such fashion whether it be for pictures, field trips, parties, or banquets.
+During the time which a student is placed on probation, he/she may have to arrive at school early to meet with a teacher, report to the Learning Center during recess, and/or attend afterschool tutoring.
+If he/she cannot bring the grade up to the standard expected, a student can be dismissed from the club or team.
+When a student is dismissed from the activities, he/she may not be called on to represent the club, team, or school in such fashion, whether it be for pictures, field trips, parties, or banquets.

-AWARDS
+Awards Assembly

 The administration of St. Frances Cabrini School has established awards to recognize students who display outstanding accomplishments in a variety of areas.
 The goal is to help students recognize their gifts and to further develop those gifts.
 The purpose of awards given at the school is to help students realize the personal growth that happens when they accomplish something.
 The award should not take on more importance than the internal motivation we hope to impart in students as they grow.
-We celebrate an accomplishment, but the real value is not in the event but in the personal growth that happened in the process.

-Awards ceremonies are held quarterly.
+The Awards Assembly is held at the end of the 4th nine weeks.
+Each nine weeks, students on Honor Roll are recognized within their classrooms by the Pastor and Principal.
+Each month, GRACE Award winners are recognized at a school Mass.

 STUDENT DISCIPLINE POLICY